Example policies and templates

 The second statement in the code snippet above allows all actions in all environments and to all flags in the project named project-1

 .
-You must specifically allow access, or the roles default to the Reader role.
+You must specifically allow access, or the roles default to the No access role.

-Example: Allowing access to flags, metrics, and segments in one project
+Example: Allow access to flags, metrics, and segments in one project

-Expand Example: Allowing access to flags, metrics, and segments in one project
+Expand Example: Allow access to flags, metrics, and segments in one project

-In this example, we deny all actions to all projects, but allow specific flag actions in one project, all segment actions in all projects, and all metric actions in all projects.
+In this example, we allow specific flag actions in one project, all segment actions in all projects, and all metric actions in all projects.
 When you restrict all actions this comprehensively, you must add each action for flags, segments, and metrics explicitly.

 Copy this role and make any modifications to it to suit your needs: